hilton/hilton.github.com/presentations/naming-guidelines.md

 _Refactoring._ Replace ‘get’ with another verb.

-_Example violations._ `getScore` that performs calculation or accesses external data
+_Example violations._ `getScore` that performs calculation or accesses external data.

 ### Only use `get` prefix for field accessors that return a value